Board of Directors

 Director

-Josh is a communications professional and the founder of Baran Strategies.
-Over the decades, Josh’s clients have included many environmental and human rights organizations, film studios, music labels, and tech companies.
-In his professional capacity, he has provided media support for many visits of the Dalai Lama to the U.S. as well as the three visits of the 17th Karmapa.
-He has been a Dharma practitioner since 1970 and a board member of the Yongey Foundation since its founding.
+Josh is a communications professional and founder of Baran Strategies.
+Over the decades, his clients have included numerous environmental and human rights organizations, film studios, record labels, and tech companies.
+In his professional capacity, he has provided media support for many of the Dalai Lama’s visits to the U.S., as well as for the three visits of the 17th Karmapa.
+He has been a Dharma practitioner since 1970 and has served on the Board of the Yongey Foundation since its founding.
 He lives in New York City.

 Director

 Sandra is a mother, teacher, student, activist, author, and lover of stories.
-She holds a doctorate in International and Intercultural Development Education from Florida International University.
-Her teaching experience includes elementary, high school, and university level programs, and she has taught in Canada, Australia, Japan, and the USA.
-In her current role, as Mingyur Rinpoche’s Chief of Staff, she supports the Tergar Mandala by facilitating connections and projects within Rinpcohe’s diverse activities.
-This includes dharma centers, meditation communities throughout the world, and social engagement projects in Nepal and India.
+She holds a PhD in International and Intercultural Development Education from Florida International University.
+Her teaching experience spans primary, secondary, and university levels, and she has taught in Canada, Australia, Japan, and the United States.
+In her current role as Chief of Staff to Mingyur Rinpoche, she supports the Tergar mandala by facilitating connections and projects across Rinpoche’s diverse activities.
+This includes Dharma centers, global meditation communities, and social engagement projects in Nepal and India.

 Edwin Kelley